 What is a debit card?

-A NAB Debit Card is available to customers who are 13 years or younger.
+NAB Debit Card is available to customers aged 8 to 13 years.
 This card allows you to withdraw money from your account at an ATM.
 You can make purchases at shops using EFTPOS, but you can’t shop online or add the card to your digital wallet.

 You can apply for a NAB Debit Card by visiting a branch.